SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 dream of merging the **Perl Way** with enhancements drawn from *APL*...

-But at the end of 2015 with the 6.c release looking like it really was going to happen, I decided to put some effort into learning the current state of Perl 6, via the examples on Rosettacode.
+But at the end of 2015 with the 6.c release looking like it really was going to happen, I decided to put some effort into learning the current state of Perl 6, via the examples on Rosetta-Code.
 And one of the first tasks I looked at was **broken**.
-Checked the current docs, saw the problem, thought:
+Oh the horror!
+Checked the docs, saw the problem, thought:
 I can fix that...
-Kept pulling the thread on that sweater for 2+ years.
+Have kept pulling the thread on that sweater for 3+ years.

 ## Smoking is Good (for Perl 6)

-Precisely because of the very long gestation, and continued evolution, Perl 6 tasks on Rosettacode were really susceptible to bit-rot.
-I seem to remember some guy named [Tim](http://rosettacode.org/wiki/User:TimToady) found out that his own
+Precisely because of the very long gestation and continued evolution of Perl 6, tasks on Rosetta-Code were really susceptible to bit-rot.
+For example, some guy named [Tim](http://rosettacode.org/wiki/User:TimToady) found out that his very own
 [Forest fire](http://rosettacode.org/wiki/Forest_fire)
-code was broken
-the day before he was off to a conference where he wanted to demonstrate it.
+code was broken the day before he was off to a conference where he wanted to demonstrate it.
 Oops. *Someone* had to do *something*.

 Daily testing results have been saved since 2016-09-01, at which point just under 600 tasks were in the system.
-In early 2018 task count plateaued at a bit over 900.
+At start of 2019, task count is over 1000.
 For each task the `stdout` (and any `stderr`) are saved and tested against expected output

 Both MoarVM and JVM backends are being tested.
 MoarVM is `pull`'d daily, JVM less often,